Simra-08/HackerRank-Problems/README.md

 I try to solve problems independently first and use hints when I get stuck, focusing on understanding the logic rather than memorizing solutions.

-After building a strong Python foundation, I will continue my journey with **NumPy and Pandas**, followed by **SQL, Data Analysis, and Machine Learning** as I work toward becoming a **Data Scientist**.
+After building a strong Python foundation, I will continue my journey with **NumPy and Pandas**, followed by **SQL, Data Analysis, and Machine Learning**.

 > **Learn → Practice → Solve → Improve → Continue**